MaxJohnsen/carla-controller/README.md

 Argument | Description | Opotions
 --- | --- | ---
--v, --verbos e| Prints debug info |
+-v, --verbose| Prints debug info |
 --host | IP of the host server | default is localhost -p, --port | TCP port to listen to | default is 2000 -o, --output | Name of directory to save driving data to